-More military personnel deployed to enforce Sydney Covid restrictions as cases surge
+More military personnel deployed to enforce Sydney Covid restrictions as entire state locks down | CNN

-It comes after the state of New South Wales (NSW) reported 466 new locally transmitted cases on Saturday -- a new record -- to take its total number of infections this year to 12,903.
+It comes as the country continues to battle the highly infectious Delta coronavirus variant.
+On Saturday, NSW reported 466 new locally transmitted cases – a record – to take its total number of infections this year to 12,903.

 NSW Premier Gladys Berejiklian called it the “most concerning day” of the pandemic, adding the state was “throwing everything at it.”